Duet3D/wiki-content/User_manual/Connecting_hardware/Motors_tuning.md

 | Duet 2 Maestro | [TMC2224](https://www.trinamic.com/fileadmin/assets/Products/ICs_Documents/TMC220x_TMC2224_Datasheet_Rev1.10.pdf) | Y | Y (SC2) | Y | N | N |

 Please note that currently (RRF 3.2), stall detection on Duet 3 tool boards (Duet 3 TOOL1LC) and expansion boards (Duet 3 EB3HC) are not yet reported and cannot be used for homing.
 See [Duet 3 with CAN expansion firmware configuration limitations](/User_manual/RepRapFirmware/CAN_limitations).

+Note that for the rest of this Document "TMC2160" is used to refer to both TMC2160 or TMC5160

 ## Microstep Interpolation